IEEE-VIT/.github/profile/README.md

   <br>
   <b>Fall into Code! 🍂✨</b>
   <br>Don’t let your projects fall into the autumn leaves of neglect!
 Let IEEE-VIT help you harvest your coding potential🍁
-  <br>IEEE offers a range of exciting projects across diverse disciplines, ready for your innovative touch<a href="https://www.youtube.com/watch?v=Eo-KmOd3i7s" style="text-decoration:none">🥳</a>
+  <br>IEEE offers a range of exciting projects across diverse disciplines, ready for your innovative touch<a href="https://www.youtube.com/watch?v=Eo-KmOd3i7s" style="text-decoration:none" target="_blank">🥳</a>
 </div>